The Rolling Square AirCard Pro Dual is the best wallet tracker for travel because one card works on both Apple Find My and Google Find Hub.

 UGREEN FineTrack: Best Budget Wallet Tracker for Travel

 At $20 the UGREEN FineTrack is the cheapest credible Find My tracker for a traveler, and its biggest travel advantage is what it does not need: a charger.
-The CR2032 coin cell runs about two years, so you can pack it once and forget it across a dozen trips.
-For a one-week vacation, that beats any rechargeable card that might run flat at the worst moment.
+The CR2032 coin-cell design removes the charging routine from short trips, which is the point of choosing it over a rechargeable card.

-UGREEN confirms the FineTrack is MFi-certified for Apple Find My, so it relays off the same billion-device network as an AirTag.
-In our testing it reported a wallet left at an airport gate within four minutes, identical to the AirTag in the same terminal.
-The 80dB speaker was the loudest in our group and cut through a busy hotel lobby cleanly.
+UGREEN confirms the FineTrack is MFi-certified for Apple Find My, so it relays off the same Find My network as an AirTag.
+In a busy terminal, that shared network is its strongest use case, since a crowd of passing iPhones can report a wallet left at the gate.
+Its 80dB speaker is among the loudest of any Find My card, easily cutting through a noisy lobby.

 The compromises are real and worth knowing before you buy.
 The FineTrack has no water resistance, so a rain-soaked jacket pocket is a genuine risk, and it has no UWB, so there is no directional arrow for the final search.
 It’s the right call for a budget-minded iPhone traveler who wants tracking insurance without a charging routine, not for someone who needs a weatherproof card.